Learn how to configure your profile, get notifications from Opsgenie and view on-call schedules.

 Team routing rules

-An important clarification: When routing to a schedule, it will notify only the individuals who are on-call in that schedule at the time the alert is created.
+When routing to a schedule, it will notify only the individuals who are on-call in that schedule when the alert is created.

-When an alert is created for a team, or when the alert is assigned to a team (using the "Add Team" action), the team's routing rules will be evaluated against the alert and the appropriate schedule/escalation/no-notification will be determined: the first matching routing rule will be applied for notifying the team.
+When an alert is created for a team, or when the alert is assigned to a team (by using the "Add Team" action), Opsgenie evaluates the team's routing rules and finds the appropriate schedule/escalation/notification.
+Then, applies the first matching routing rule to notify the team.
 In other words, only one routing rule is to be applied for an alert.
 Routing rules are evaluated in the (top-down) order in which they are displayed.

 Team escalation policies

 All teams have an escalation policy by default when the team is created.
-When an alert is assigned to a team, all members of the team have access to the alert and can see it in the alerts view.
-The team escalation policy is used to determine "who" will be notified, by default.
-How you can change this behavior, and notify other escalations/on-call schedules are explained above in the "Routing Rules" section.
+When an alert is assigned to a team, all team members have access to the alert and can see it on the Alerts page.

-It is an option to create multiple escalation policies for the same team.
+You can create multiple escalation policies for the same team.
 When adding an escalation, designate a name, description, and rules for that escalation.
-Routing Rules defined on top of your Team dashboard specifies which escalation is going to be processed when an alert is assigned to the team.
+Routing Rules defined on top of your Team dashboard specifies which escalation will be processed when an alert is assigned to the team.

 Team on-call schedules

 All teams have an on-call schedule by default when the team is created.
-To leverage scheduling capabilities, an escalation policy step should point to the team schedule.
-First step of the default team escalation policy points to the on-call schedule user.
+And to leverage scheduling capabilities, an escalation policy should point to a team schedule.
+The first step of the default team escalation policy points to the on-call user.

-The default schedule configuration includes the team members that are added when the team is created in a weekly rotation.
+The default schedule configuration includes the team members added when the team is created in a weekly rotation.
 Admins can modify the schedules as needed.

-Further actions can be taken with schedules for easy access and sharing by hovering over the schedule section of a team's dashboard and accessing these icons (pictured below):
+Further actions can be taken with schedules for easy access and sharing by hovering over the schedule section of a team's dashboard and accessing these icons: